mstrens/oXs_on_RP2040/README.md

    - GPS data (longitude, latitude, speed, altitude,...) (optional)
    Note: vertical speed is improved when baro sensor is combined with MP6050 sensor.

-### It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus/SRXL2 signal (e.g Frsky,Jeti,Flysky,Spektrum).
+### It can also provide up to 16 PWM RC channels to drive servos from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus/SRXL2 signal (e.g Frsky,Jeti,Flysky,Spektrum).
+The refresh rate can be set between 50Hz(default) and 333Hz.

 ### It can also provide SBUS signal (e.g. from 1 or 2 ELRS receivers).
  When connected to 2 receivers, the output signals (e.g. PWM or Sbus) will be issued from the last received Rc channels.